-Scaleforum 2018 will take place at the Stoke Mandeville Stadium, in Aylesbury, on September 22nd and 23rd.
+Scaleforum 2018 was held at the Stoke Mandeville Stadium, in Aylesbury, on September 22nd and 23rd.

 A special feature of Scaleforum this year is making things and the work of those new to working to P4 standards.
 We have the aim of demonstrating that anyone can have success at working to P4 standards with a little bit of time and application.

 Scaleforum has many facets but the layouts are what many visitors like to see and we have an extensive line up of layouts, some of which are new to the exhibition circuit.
 Some of the layouts will be complete, whilst others are still very much under construction.